 During college summer breaks, J.P. attended Pilchuck Glass School in Stanwood, Washington where he met incredible people in the art world who became friends, colleagues and mentors.
 During the summer of 1993, Martin Blank introduced J.P. to Seattle glass artist, Dale Chihuly.

 Chihuly hired J.P. on the spot as a hot shop employee, and, following his Alfred University graduation, Chihuly Studio hired him full time.
 Concurrently, he pursued his own artwork.
 Five years later, his desire to assist other artists waned as his drive to pursue his own business, Jean-Pierre Canlis Glass (now Canlis Glass), flourished.

 People ask with which artist J.P. identifies or to whom his work is compared.
 J.P. deliberately avoids drawing inspiration from the works of others, nor does he aspire for his work to look like any particular category.
 Rather, he draws inspiration from nature, most often the ocean.
 Growing up as a competitive surfer on Oahu, his passion for the ocean runs deep.

 Canlis Glass is now a strong name in the glass art world.
-After spending four years working solely on Canlis Glass in Honolulu, J.P. with his wife and business partner, Leigh, moved back to Seattle.
+After spending four years working solely on Canlis Glass in Honolulu, J.P. moved back to Seattle.
 Working diligently with galleries, private collectors, corporations, interior designers and the like, Canlis Glass is pushing the boundaries of glass art, as we know it.
 From large-scale installations gracing hotel lobbies to individual works on collectors’ yachts, J.P.’s artwork is making an impact worldwide.